Galatians 4:19-31

 Abraham’s home, we see the same conflict that believers face today.
 The law only releases the opposition of the flesh and a

 conflict within the believer.
-Romans 7:19, “For the good that I would I do not: but the evil which I would not, that I do.”
+Romans 7:19, “For the good that I would I do not: but the evil which I would not, that I do.” - Hagar, Abraham’s second wife, like the law was added.
+Hagar’s function was only temporary and then she moved

-5. Hagar and Ishmael were cast out and Ishmael was not an heir of Abraham.
+off the scene, the law was added because of our transgression, Galatians 3:19. - Hagar and Ishmael were cast out and Ishmael was not an heir of Abraham.
 It is impossible for law and grace, the flesh and the Spirit, to compromise and stay together.
 It is impossible to mix law and grace, faith and works, God’s gift

 of righteousness and man’s attempt to earn salvation.

-6. The Old Testament story appears to be nothing more than an account of the conflict in Abraham’s home, but the greater
+The Old Testament story appears to be nothing more than an account of the conflict in Abraham’s home, but the greater

 meaning teaches us tremendous spiritual realities.
 Salvation is by grace through faith.
 After being “born again” we